 Being involved in any type of accident could prove to be a shock to some.
 You may not what to do or how to act.
 However, there are important things you must do and consider, following a bike collision.
-For example, it may be in your best interest to speak with an earnest injury attorney about insurance considerations following a Boynton Beach bicycle accident.
+For example, it may be in your best interest to speak with a bicycle accident attorney from Kogan & DiSalvo about insurance considerations following a Boynton Beach bicycle accident.
 A well-versed lawyer is fully capable of walking you through the legal matters of an injury case.

 How Does Reimbursement for Medical Expenses Work?

 When thinking about insurance considerations following a Boynton Beach bicycle accident, a person should consider reimbursement for expenses.
 Most policies require that the insurance company is reimbursed for any medical expenses they paid for that the other driver is liable for.
 The individual that caused the accident is liable for a person’s injuries and medical expenses that their health insurer paid for.
 The person is obligated to pay the health insurer back because, otherwise, it would be double recovery.

 Depending on the health insurance plan, the health insurer may reduce the amount of their lien by as much as 40 or 50 percent, or more.
 Some health insurance plans, depending on whether state or federal laws control them, may not reduce their lien at all.
 Medicare reduces their lien by a pro rata share of attorney’s fees and costs.
 So, if the injured bicyclist is paying a one-third fee, Medicare reduces their lien by one-third, which is most helpful in resolving cases.

 Insurance Companies Asking for Extra Payment